codewithmark/nodepress/README.md

-# nodepress
-NodePress › Next Generation Of Wordpress
+# NodePress › Next Generation Of Wordpress

-NodePress JS is the next generation of wordpress.

 It’s built from the ground up with the most powerful and secure tools available in the market place.

+Under the hood it harness's the power of:

+- Node JS
+- MongoDB
+- Bootstrap
+- Jquery
+- Awesome Functions

+To give your visitors the fastest website experience.

 More details: [http://nodepressjs.com/](http://nodepressjs.com/ "Next Generation Of Wordpress")